SpaceX CRS-16

-This CRS mission is the first with the Falcon 9 Block 5.
+This CRS mission was the first to be launched by the Falcon 9 Block 5.
 It carried the Global Ecosystem Dynamics Investigation (GEDI) lidar and the Robotic Refueling Mission 3 (RRM3) experiment as external payloads.

 Launch

 In February 2016, it was announced that NASA had awarded a contract extension to SpaceX for five additional CRS missions (CRS-16 to CRS-20).
 In June 2016, a NASA Inspector General report had this mission manifested in August 2018, but it was later delayed to 29 November 2018, 4 December 2018, and 5 December 2018.

 The first stage booster B1050.1 experienced a grid fin hydraulic pump stall on re-entry.
 This caused the first stage to go into a roll after the re-entry burn.
 It failed to reach Landing Zone 1, but recovered enough to achieve a water landing off Cape Canaveral.
-Shortly after the landing, Elon Musk, CEO of SpaceX, stated the booster appeared undamaged and was being recovered.
-After recovering the booster, it was found to be too damaged to fly again and was scrapped for parts.
+Shortly after the landing, Elon Musk, CEO of SpaceX, stated the booster appeared to be undamaged and was being recovered.
+After recovering the booster, it was found to be unable to fly again, and was scrapped for parts.

 On 13 January 2019, Dragon was released from ISS at 23:33 UTC and deorbited, splashing down in the Pacific Ocean approximately 5 hours later on 14 January 2019 at 05:10 UTC, returning more than 2500 kg of cargo to Earth.

 Payload

-NASA has contracted for the CRS-16 mission from SpaceX and therefore determines the primary payload, date/time of launch, and orbital parameters for the Dragon space capsule.
+NASA had contracted for the CRS-16 mission from SpaceX and therefore determined the primary payload, date/time of launch, and orbital parameters for the Dragon space capsule.
 CRS-16 carried a total of 2573 kg of material into orbit.
 This included 1598 kg of pressurised cargo with packaging bound for the International Space Station, and 975 kg of unpressurised cargo composed of two external station experiments: the Global Ecosystem Dynamics Investigation (GEDI) lidar and the Robotic Refueling Mission 3.
 Forty mice also flew with the payload in an experiment called Rodent Research-8 (RR-8).

 The CRS-16 mission also carried a pair of CubeSats originally planned to launch aboard the Cygnus NG-10 International Space Station (ISS) cargo resupply mission, but which were deferred.
 These included the UNITE CubeSat from the University of Southern Indiana and the TechEdSat-8 CubeSat from NASA's Ames Research Center.

 The following is a breakdown of cargo bound for the ISS: